Yukinarii/phyphox-android/README.md

 # phyphox-android
-This project is modified from https://github.com/Staacks/phyphox-android for academic usage at NTHU
+This project is modified from https://github.com/Staacks/phyphox-android for academic usage at NTHU.